polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 # Dynamic Hyperlambda slots

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

 * How to create reusable Hyperlambda slots or _"functions"_
 * How to pass arguments to dynamically created Hyperlambda slots
-* How to make sure your slots are created during startup of your server
+* How to make sure your slots are re-created when your server restarts
 * How to modify your dynamically created Hyperlambda slots

 A dynamic Hyperlambda slot is the equivalent of what you would refer to as a _"function"_ in another programming